 Devotional meditations

-Devotional thoughts published in Standard
+Devotional blog posts published in Standard

 Come Ye Apart devotional articles

-Devotionals with an amateur radio flavoring
+Devotional blog posts with an amateur radio flavoring

-Advent devotional
+Advent blog

 "Are you ready?"
-A meditation written for a Christmas devotional booklet published by the ministerial students' organization at Southern Nazarene University.
+A meditation for a Christmas devotional booklet published by the ministerial students' organization at Southern Nazarene University.

 Waiting on the Holy Spirit